 Ty Capel Studio is the first floor of what was originally the caretakers cottage for the adjoining chapel.
 The cottage pre-dates the chapel by some time, we're not sure how long, but evidence of the roof being raised to the height of the chapel was found during recent renovation work.
 The chapel was constructed in about 1825, and both it and the cottage have been modernised in sympathy for the history, while retaining most of the original construction such as the stone walls, wooden floors, and roofing.
 The two buildings were combined into one when the chapel was converted in the 1990's, and the complete property is now the full time home of the hosts.
 Though small, the apartment is completely self contained, with its own front door and small entrance hall.
 A single flight of stairs leads up to the apartment, featuring the kitchenette, bed/sitting room, shower room, and separate WC/washroom.
 The ground floor of the cottage, below the Studio, is now the kitchen for the main house.
 For everyone’s safety and comfort smoking is not allowed anywhere on the premises, including the garden.
-We do not allow guests dogs to stay in the Studio, though they may be boarded with us in our home by prior arrangement.
+We do not allow dogs in the Studio, and no longer have the capacity to board dogs that are unfamiliar to us.
 Due to the age and size of the property we are unfortunately unable to provide suitable accommodation for wheelchair users.

 Ty Capel is in Darowen, a small hilltop community comprising about 20 homes and outlying farms.
 Though access to the village is via single track roads, it is only 2½ miles from the A470, the main north/south route through Wales.
 Drivers are advised to proceed with caution as there are few passing places, and often sheep in the road.
 The nearest bus stop is on the A470 in Commins Coch, however the road has a steep hill climb up to the village which ever route is taken, and there is no pathway separate from the road.
 The closest shop is 3 miles, though this is not open all the time.
 The town of Machynlleth is approximately 6 miles to the west, and has the closest railway station (about 7 miles from Ty Capel).
 Taxis are available from several local companies.
 The room interior can be viewed on our website, and Google Streetview gives a good view of the village of Darowen and the surrounding area.
 (NB: The StreetView images are from 2008)